seemslegit42/aevonos/README.md

     *   User types a command into the `TopBar`'s input field.
     *   The `app-store`'s `handleCommandSubmit` function is called.
     *   This function invokes a Server Action (`/src/app/actions.ts`), which calls the central `BEEP` agent (`/src/ai/agents/beep.ts`).
-4.  **Agent Orchestration**:
+4.  **Groq Swarm Orchestration**:
-    *   The `BEEP` agent, a `LangGraph` state machine, parses the command.
+    *   The `BEEP` agent, a `LangGraph` state machine powered by the Groq LPU, parses the command's intent with near-zero latency.
-    *   It determines which tool(s) to use from the `tool-registry.ts`.
+    *   It acts as a high-speed router, delegating tasks to a swarm of specialized agents defined in `tool-registry.ts`.
-    *   Tools can be simple functions or calls to other specialized agents.
+    *   These specialist agents execute in parallel, performing tasks like data analysis, API calls, or content generation.
-    *   The results from the tools are passed back to `BEEP`, which synthesizes a final response.
+    *   BEEP synthesizes the results from the agent swarm into a single, coherent response for the user.
 5.  **State Update & UI Render**:
     *   The response from `BEEP` is passed back to the `app-store`.
     *   The store updates its state, which can include launching new Micro-Apps, updating existing ones, or displaying notifications.